-Oftentimes much of the following paragraphs have been setup already if you arrive on a site.
+Often much of the following paragraphs have been set up already if you arrive on a site.
 However, if not, this work has to be done before you even go into the CIF and start creating integration models.
-They are both on the SCM side and on the ECC side.
+They are both on the APO side and on the ECC side.
 We will address the ECC configuration first.

 The SAP ERP side of the CIF is much bigger with more transactions and much more feature rich.
 The first we will look at is Name Logical Systems.

 SAP ERP SPRO – SAP Customizing Implementation Guide – Integration with Other MySAP Components – Advanced Planning and Optimization – Name Logical System

 After the RFC destination has been created, we assign it to application cases.

 ECC SPRO – SAP Customizing Implementation Guide – Integration with Other MySAP Components – Advanced Planning and Optimization – Assign RFC Destination to Different Application Cases

 Transfers happen between logical system names.
 Typical logical system names would be SCMCLNT400, ECCCLNT40.
 The logical names are first created with the program SAPLBD41.

 Goto this path…